buildkite/export-build-example/README.md

 Note: $TOKEN is the [User API Access Token](https://buildkite.com/user/api-access-tokens).
 It can be set in the environment hook in .git/hooks/environment or using any methods in [managing pipeline secrets](https://buildkite.com/docs/pipelines/secrets#main)

 Below is an example of what the build data for a specific build for a pipeline will contain when exported using this export builds pipeline.
-Note that default the build data won't include `retried jobs`
+Note that by default the build data won't include `retried jobs`

 ```
 {